uclaacm/gamestudio-f18/workshop-1-intro-to-Unity-Editor/README.md

 ```
 Input.GetAxis() is a built-in method by Unity that detects whether or not the player is pressing WASD or the arrow keys.
 It will return a value between -1 and 1, 1 being up or right, -1 being down or left.
 We're creating the variables horizontal and vertical to hold these values.

-In the third line, we are creating a Vector3 variable with the x and z values being horizontal and vertical respectively.
+We want the player to move in the direction of the user's input, so the idea here is that we somehow want to apply some force on the player based on which keys the user presses.
+We do this  in the third line, by creating a Vector3 variable with the x and z values being horizontal and vertical respectively.
 Y is zero because we don't want the player to move the ball up and down.

 The last line uses the rigidbody (remember we stored that in the variable rb) to add a force to the ball using a vector made with the x and z inputs.
 By multiplying this by Time.deltaTime, we make our game frame rate independent. (i.e. we make the player move x units per second rather than x units per frame).
 We then multiply it by our speed variable.